ucsb/WTX/about.md

 WTX meeting announcements are distributed here and via the WTX Mail List

-Current Co-Chairs:  Aaron Martin & Brian Wolf.
+Current Co-Chairs:  Aaron Martin & Gary Scott.

 WTX Heritage:  The WTX was transformed from the Drupal Users Group (DUG).
 That group's expanding focus on technologies not directly related to Drupal, prompted the group to "morph" into it's new incarnation.